OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 NE | Number of Executions | The total number of calls for a given slow query.
 OEK | Object’s eSpace Key | The key of the application module where the slow query was called.
 OEN | Object’s eSpace Name | The name of the application module where the slow query was called.
-EC | Number of errors | The number of errors that occured during the request.
+EC | Number of errors | The number of errors that occurred during the request.

 #### Request event details for ConsumedIntegrationExecuted event { #consumedintegrationexecuted-details }